lrgr/scalpelsig/README.md

 **NOTE 9/30/2020: I am sketching the workflow here but this may not be exactly correct -- I do not have access to my lab notebook since I am currently on Northwestern campus due to internet outage, but later this week I plan to update w/ the exact workflow.**

+**NOTE 9/30/2020: IMPORTANTLY, there is a necessary directory structure for the output folder and accompanying CONFIG file (not included in repo since it's different for my laptop and my UMD work station) without which, this workflow will not work properly.
+TODO: need to figure out best practices for generating the output directory and config file generically.**

 ## Evaluation Protocol Step 1: Initialize Test & Train Sets
 In the *outer directory* run:
 ```